kristopolous/mansnip/README.md

 Hrmm, well that's a problem.
 It's effectively just a stylesheet.
 In fact, the format doesn't look fundamentally different than it did in [UNIX v0 in 1970](https://github.com/DoctorWkt/pdp7-unix/blob/master/man/stat.1).
 A mere 2 years after Engelbart demoed a prototype hyperlink system, this is well before the semantic web.

 "But wait," you say.
-"If I do `man -html bash` and then wait for the glacially slow groff HTML post-processor I do indeed get links!"
+"If I do `man --html bash` and then wait for the glacially slow groff HTML post-processor I do indeed get links!"

 Yes, the only two semantic concessions given in the modern man format is `.SH` which is for sections and `.TH` for the title (they also have stylistic definitions as well - the separation of concerns isn't there).